PeizhouLouisLu/PeizhouLouisLu/README.md

 ## Hi there 👋

+I am a budding pedologist and soil biogeochemist who also has a broad interest in Earth system sciences.
+I got my B.S. in Earth and atmospheric sciences from Cornell University in 2023 and am currently pursuing my Ph.D. at Duke University's Nicholas School of the Environment.

 <!--
 **PeizhouLouisLu/PeizhouLouisLu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.